difcul/aw/3_accessing_and_extracting_data/README.md

 The link for your web application (example: http://appserver.alunos.di.fc.ul.pt/~awXXXXX/tp3_1/mywebapp.php).
 Relevant commands that you may have executed in your terminal in order to complete the ADDITIONAL EXERCISE (for instance, xargs commands that you may have used).

-# Part 2 - Submission date to be announced
+# Part 2 - Submit by April 16th

 ## Abstracts and Annotation